KhanMaytok/Pentaghast/README.md

 ### Societies

 There are two societies: Pentaghast and Sakya.
 They search to get all artefacts for them and they are rivals.

+### Roadmap

+There are some urgent features to made before a stable launch, because the are save-game-incompatible.

+[] Sets spawning